 - Labour expense.
-An OTDR requires much more technical expertise and training to use, and testing is generally much slower.
-So the labour expense of using an OTDR may be considerably higher.
+An OTDR meter requires much more technical expertise and training to use, and any OTDR testing procedure is generally much slower.
+So, the labour expense of using an OTDR may be considerably higher.
 Expert labour to operate an OTDR may not be available in the required timescale, when a simpler loss test set can be operated faster and with lower skill levels.
 An OTDR may have a hidden expense due to the cost of training and the requirement to keep specialised technical staff available on call, for the operational life of a system.
 The message here is simple: where possible, use instruments that require modest skill levels and a minimal number of personnel.

 - Asset expense.
 The "Total Cost of Ownership" of test equipment includes many (often larger) factors.
-For example suppose a meter cost US$ 700, the batteries are changed weekly costing US$ 208 a year, and it is calibrated yearly at a cost of US$ 200.
-So over 5 years this $ 700 instrument has actually cost $ 2,740.
+For example, suppose a meter cost US$ 700, the batteries are changed weekly costing US$ 208 a year, and it is calibrated yearly at a cost of US$ 200.
+So over 5 years this $ 700 instrument has cost $ 2,740.
 If re-chargeable batteries are specified, then the cost in labour and management may be higher.
-There is also the issue of asset availability, eg an OTDR is a more complex instrument which may require a fair bit of down time for calibration, firmware updates, maintenance etc. In contrast, a loss test set often costs a lot less over it's lifetime, and can usually be repaired or calibrated quicker.
+There is also the issue of asset availability, e.g. an OTDR is a more complex instrument which may require a fair bit of down time for calibration, firmware updates, maintenance etc. In contrast, a loss test set often costs a lot less over lifetime and can usually be repaired or calibrated quicker.
 A loss test set can often be used on a wider variety of systems than an OTDR.

 - Test Requirements.
 A given installation job may specify which sort of test is needed.
-Quite often (eg TIA 568.3-D), a loss test is required and an OTDR test is optional.
+Quite often (e.g. TIA 568.3-D), a loss test is required and an OTDR test is optional.

 - Administration expense.
-This is often a hidden factor, but includes, for example: Managing the asset inventory life-cycle, producing customised acceptance reports for clients (which can take longer than acquiring the data), and the general ability to complete jobs on time with minimal project management overhead.
+This is often a hidden factor, but includes, for example: Managing the asset inventory life cycle, producing customised acceptance reports for clients (which can take longer than acquiring the data), and the general ability to complete jobs on time with minimal project management overhead.

 - Corporate risk management.
-The company must be able to show appropriate due diligence in situations where customers have suffered, or may suffer severe penalties or loss of customer confidence in the event of a system outage.
-These financial consequences generally greatly exceed the total t&m budget.
-So it is merely good business logic to ensure that t&m processes are performed correctly.
+The company must be able to show appropriate due diligence in situations where customers have suffered or may suffer severe penalties or loss of customer confidence in the event of a system outage.
+These financial consequences generally greatly exceed the total T&M budget.
+So it is merely good business logic to ensure that T&M processes are performed correctly.

 How does an OTDR work?

-What is an OTDR best used for?
+What is a fiber optic OTDR best used for?

-An OTDR is really good at measuring distance and point losses on installed systems, so it is used to find faults and measure point losses such as caused by splicing.
-However to do this accurately is more complicated and time consuming than is commonly supposed, since a measurement should be taken from both ends of the system, and then averaged.
+An OTDR fiber tester is good at measuring distance and point losses on installed systems, so it is used to find faults and measure point losses such as caused by splicing.
+However, to do this accurately is more complicated and time consuming than is commonly supposed, since a measurement should be taken from both ends of the system, and then averaged.
 If this is not done, spurious excess losses and "gainers" may be recorded where different fibers are joined, resulting in wasted splicing effort while non-existent faults are "repaired".
 This is a particular issue when measuring the fusion splice joints, where the loss is small, and the adjacent sections may have fibers with different intrinsic backscatter characteristics.

 OTDRs can be used for return loss measurements, although quoted accuracy is not very high.